siriusctrl/COMP90024-CCC-notes/README.md

     - Load right modules
     - benchmark small data then scale up to appropriate large value
 - > [sample Q5] E) Describe some of the challenges with application benchmarking on HPC facilities.
 [2]
+    - Stuck in queue for a long time
     - Shared facility is not just for you.
 Thus, can't guarantee runs the same results for same application
     - benchmarking apps is hard
         - different alogrithm implementation different performance